orc721/orc721.github.io/README.md

-#   Ordgen / ORC-721 Mints
+# Generative!
+Your Numbers, Your Image! - Ordgen / ORC-721 Mints

 New to Generative ORC-721?
 See the [Getting Started Guide & Documentation »](https://github.com/ordbase/generative-orc-721)